Suren1206/Lifecycle-Managed-RAG-Architecture-raGROW/README.md

 #### b) Choose role from sidebar : Employee
-    Start asking your HR questions (3 independent questions at a time) Can refresh (^R) and ask more questions Logging can be observed in Checker option
+    Start asking your HR questions (3 independent questions at a time) Can refresh (^R) and ask more questions
-    Maker option helps for mutation - ADD, MODIFY and DELETE Admin option gives Analytics
+    Maker option helps for mutation - ADD, MODIFY and DELETE Checker option helps to promote a new batch (after running rag_engine.build_pipleine.py); We can also observe the logging here for quick monitoring Admin option gives Dashboad,Overview of Registry and Analytics
 ____________________________________________________________
 # Trinity Goals Behind raGROW
 raGROW was developed under three simultaneous intentions: